 However, one of the most wonderful, and often overlooked things about this wee isle, is the rainbow of colour and character that washes over the landscape in the form of an array of spectacular native wildflowers.

+Ireland is filled with flowers for butterflies, bees and fills our ecosystem.
 From pretty-petaled plants to prickly scrabbling shrubs, here are ten beautiful native Irish wildflowers to look for this spring and summer as you explore the Emerald Isle.

 10. Sea aster – a star of the sea

 First on our list of native Irish wildflowers is the sensational sea aster, also known as Tripolium pannonicum (its Latin name) or luibh bhléine (its name in the Irish language).

 Belonging to a family of flowering plants called Asteraceae, this stunning wildflower is typically found along the Irish coastline, in saltmarshes, near estuaries, and occasionally near inland salt works.
 It is an incredibly durable plant and can flourish in remarkably little soil, can hold on for dear life on a cliff face, or survive partially submerged in saltwater.

 The plant is perennial, meaning it can have a long lifespan of several years and blooms from July to October.
 They can grow up to one metre (3 ft) high and produce clusters of charming purple-blue daisy-like flowers with a bright yellow centre.
 They are a valuable source of nectar for butterflies like the red admiral, and they are truly a lovely sight to behold along Ireland’s rugged coastline.

 9. Marsh cinquefoil – a flower of the marsh, bog, and lake

 Next on our list of beautiful native Irish wildflowers is the marsh cinquefoil, also known as Comarum palustre or cno léana.
 Belonging to the Rosaceae family group, this perennial wildflower blooms from May to July.